 I try an arm around her shoulders.
 Nadine looks at me as if we had agreed that the world is going to end:

 “You know, I always wanted to … go … somewhere, just travel or whatever.
 But what about my degree?
 And how would I be able to afford it?”

 I try a grin, too: “I don’t know how to afford it either.
-I’m thinking about a Greyhound to the border and then hitch-hike some of the way, maybe all of the way through Mexico, Guatemala, Ecuador … ”
+Lin didn’t leave that much.
+She spent most of her inheritance, after all.
+But I’m thinking about a Greyhound to the border and then hitch-hike some of the way, maybe all of the way through Mexico, Guatemala, Ecuador … ”

 “Yes, but you want to be crazy too, Di – one day.
 Just almost admitted it.”